Sisu Auto: 2004 until present: New ownership

 Elenius bought the Sisu Auto shares jointly with the Deputy General Manager Timo Korhonen in 2010.
-In 2013 Olof Elenius left his position and sold his share to Timo Korhonen, who now became the General Manager and the sole owner of the company.
+In 2013 Olof Elenius left his position and sold his share to Timo Korhonen, who now became the general manager and the sole owner of the company.

 Bus coach and chassis production

-The first Sisu bus was produced already in 1932 as a part of a pre-series of the first model.
+The first Sisu bus was produced in 1932 as a part of a pre-series of the first model.
 Also the coaches were produced by SAT.
 The bus coach production was moved to a new facility in Karis and under a subsidiary called Oy Karia Ab in 1942.
 Bus coach production continued until the late 1950s and Karia was merged back to SAT in 1960.

 The first significant post-war bus chassis model was the 1948 introduced B-52 forward control model; the Sisu AMG engine could be rolled out for service on two rails, without dismounting of body panels.

 SAT tested layout in which the engine was mounted transversely in the back in a 1965 introduced bus chassis prototype B-65 which also featured independent front suspension.
 SAT started partnership with the British coach producer Metro Cammell Weymann.
 The companies aimed to international market and a prototype was displayed in Geneva and London Motor Shows.
 Only few units were finally built on Sisu B-76 chassis.
 In 1967 SAT introduced Sisu-Panther bus chassis types B-53 and B-58, made jointly with Leyland.
 The chassis was progressive type, partly frameless structure, which was rushed unfinished into market leading to several warranty issues.
 The construction principle, however, was applicable and later used as further improved in other Sisu chassis.
 After merger with VAT in 1968 Sisu bus chassis production was moved gradually from Karis to Hämeenlinna.
 In the 1970s Sisu chassis with Lahti bodies and locally built Hess bodies were sold in Switzerland.
 In the late 1970s SAT produced jointly a hybrid bus prototype SWS for Helsinki City Transport together with Wiima and Strömberg.